Find Affordable College Courses

 Chestnut Hill, MA

-Boston College ranked #9 on this year’s Most Popular Physics Bachelor’s Degree Schools in Massachusetts list.
-Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.
+Boston College did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
+It came in at #9 on the list.
+Boston College is a large private not-for-profit school located in the city of Chestnut Hill.

 Of the 15 students majoring in physics at Boston College, 73% are male and 27% are female.

-With a ranking of #10, Worcester Polytechnic Institute did quite well on this year’s most popular schools for physics students working on their bachelor’s degree.
-WPI is a medium-sized private not-for-profit school located in the midsize city of Worcester.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
+It came in at #10 on the list.
+WPI is a medium-sized private not-for-profit school located in the medium-sized city of Worcester.

 Women make up 46% of the physics majors at the school.